hollygrimm/fastai-acan/README.md

-# ResNet50 on Art Composition Attributes
+# fastai ResNet34 Sample Project

-Fine-tunes a ResNet50 (pretrained on imagenet) network by training on WikiArt images labeled with eight art composition attributes.
-This is a Fast.ai version of [https://github.com/hollygrimm/art-composition-cnn](https://github.com/hollygrimm/art-composition-cnn)
+Fine-tunes a ResNet34 (pretrained on imagenet) network by training on dog and dingo images

 ## Requirements
 * fastai